Stellar microlensing surveys as a probe of Primordial Black Holes: status and prospects: Theory

 Deviations from the 'single point source, single point lens' assumptions underlying the standard Paczy\'{n}ski light curve, Eq.~(\ref{eq:amp}), can have observable consequences.
 For a more detailed review see Ref.~\cite{2012RAA....12..947M}.
 We discuss specific observed non-standard events in Sec.~\ref{subsec:macho}.

 The standard light curve is significantly modified if the impact parameter of an event is comparable to the ratio of the radius of the source star to the Einstein radius \cite{1994ApJ...430..505W,1994ApJ...421L..71G}.
-In particular {\it finite source} effects significantly reduce the maximum magnification for compact objects with mass $M \lesssim 10^{-9} M_{\odot}$ \cite{Sasaki:2018dmp}.
+In particular {\it finite source} effects significantly reduce the maximum magnification for COs with mass $M \lesssim 10^{-9} M_{\odot}$ \cite{Sasaki:2018dmp}.

 The standard analysis assumes all motions are linear.
 However this is not the case if the lens or source are binary, and the Earth's orbit about the Sun also violates this assumption \cite{1992ApJ...392..442G}.
 The {\em parallax} effect, due to the Earth's orbit, is detectable if the event timescale is not significantly shorter than a year \cite{1992ApJ...392..442G}.
 For a {\it binary source}, orbital motion leads to periodic distortions in the light curve \cite{1992ApJ...397..362G}.
 This is commonly referred to as the 'xallarap' effect (the inverse of parallax).
 A {\it binary lens} can generate complex, multi-peaked light curves with caustics (where the magnification formally diverges) \cite{1991ApJ...374L..37M}.